 Lastly, food is awesome and should be enjoyed accordingly, therefore although the foundation of your diet should be whole, un-processed, nutrient dense food, there is always room to enjoy yourself on occasions like family dinners or birthdays.
 Save your “splurge” for these special events, because as we know that social connection is also extremely important for health.
 Some research suggests that it is a better predictor of health and longevity compared to diet, sleep, exersize and even smoking!
 And food acts a vehicle for social connection.

 A healthy diet goes beyond what you put in your mouth.

 Food plays many different roles in our society, and has done so for hundreds of years.
 These roles go far beyond health and nutrition.
-For example, food brings people together and we can form certain memories around food.
+For example, food brings people together and as mentioned social connection is vital for health.

 Therefore, when assessing a person’s diet, while it is important to look at what the individual is eating, it is also important to address the array of factors that influence a persons food choices.

-Many factors dictate our food choices such as sleep deprivation, stress, cost, nutrition, health and body composition goals, variety, enviroment, culture/religion, taste, emotional state, memories surrounding particular foods and socio economic status.
+Many factors dictate our food choices such as sleep deprivation, stress, cost, nutrition, health and body composition goals, variety, environment, culture/religion, taste, emotional state, memories surrounding particular foods and socio economic status.